 Inexperienced startup hires that are allowed to handle priority data

 Startups are all about crunching the funds to make it sustain for a longer period.
 They are obviously about hiring the right talent to have their sure shot at success.
 However, a lot of times, these startups might hire the incorrect person to handle their data.
 These individuals can intentionally or unintentionally breach this data or cause other security havoc.

 Policies such as BYOD (Bring your own Device) are great for HR work policies but they definitely put the data at risk.
 Therefore, these Startups must make it a point to appoint the right trusted person to handle their priority client data.
 Lack of security awareness for employees can also become a major security setback for these startups.

 We agree to the fact that running a startup can be demanding and consuming task.
 There is just so much to take care of.
 However, putting off your software updates is a huge mistake when it is about the integrity of your startup’s Cyber Security.
 Software updates happen for a reason; they patch up security and performance shortcomings from the previous version.
 So, always take care of all the security patches and other software updates.

 Weak or one-man IT team

 A common startup practice is entirely relying on a single individual to manage the IT department.
 The right approach at Cyber Security requires timely identification, diagnosis, and corrective measures to tackle any security threat on the rise.
 The simplest of all, malware attacks can be sometimes hard to figure out for a single person in action.
-As per a report, 58% of malware attack victims are categorized as small businesses.
+As per a report by Review42, Cybercrime will have cost the world whopping $6 trillion by 2021 and in every 11 seconds, a business will fall victim to ransomware.
 Since startups fall in the same category, they need to be vigilant and must invest in a strong IT team to help them figure out and counter security issues at the earliest.

 Not investing in quality Backup resources